RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Catch the Dots/Catch the Dots.md

 + Create a new variable called `delay` {.blockdata}.

-+ In your stage, create a new script that sets the delay to a high number, and then slowly reduces the delay time.
++ On your stage, create a new script that sets the delay to a high number, and then slowly reduces the delay time.

 	```blocks
 		when flag clicked